edogola4/animated-timepiece/README.md

 - **Alarm Functionality**: Introduce an alarm feature with custom notifications.
 - **Time Zone Support**: Allow users to switch between time zones.
 - **Enhanced Animations**: Implement more complex and engaging animations.

+## Usage Scenarios:
+- *Check the time in a visually appealing way.*
+- *Customize the clock's look with ease using CSS.*
+- *Add interactive elements for a more engaging user experience.*